Cyclamen persicum: Uses

 This species probably arrived in Paris before its first mention in 1620.
 Certainly, it has been cultivated since 1731 in France.
 The start of the variety breeding is dated to the 1860s, starting from England.
 The different varieties of it were created exclusively by breeding with variants of the wild species.
 An introgression of other species has not occurred.

+Common names in a variety of languages refer to the digestion of the flower by pigs: sowbread in England, pain de pourceau in France, and pan porcino in Italy.

+As a potted plant, the species is a fashionable Valentine's Day gift, due to its red, heart-shaped leaves (although some leaves are lavender, pink, or white).
+It is also a favorite at Christmas time.

 Cyclamen persicum has a dark-brown tuberous root which is semi-poisonous.
 In some cultures, the tubers were used in making soap, as they generate a lather when mixed with water.
 The Bedouins of Mandate Palestine used to collect the root, and after grating it, would mix it with lime and sprinkle it over the surface of lakes or other large bodies of water known to contain fish.
 These poisonous mixtures would stun fish, which would then come to the surface and be collected by the fishermen.
 Such methods, as well as fishing with explosives, which came into use in the early 20th century, were banned by the British Mandate authorities.
+Palestinians use the leaves of the plant to make stuffed leaves.
+However, dermatitis can result from physical contact with the plant, and ingestion may cause diarrhea and regurgitation.
+It is also a hazard to pets, causing the same symptoms as in humans, and more: potential heart abnormality, convulsions, and even death.
+Due to its unpleasant flavor, ingestion is typically uncommon.

 Cyclamen are propagated by seeds.
-Seeds should be very fresh, seeds will not last long.
-Cyclamen are dark germs, so the seed is covered with soil and set up dark.
+The seeds are most likely to germinate when very fresh, as they do not remain viable for long.
+Cyclamen are dark germs, so the seed is covered with soil and placed in near or total darkness.
 The best germination temperature is 18 C. The germination period is 20 to 30 days.
 After germination, the seed boxes are highlighted.
 With good care, the plants can live to about 20 to 30 years old.

+Cultural relevance

+Legend has it that King Solomon's crown was made from the flower's blossoms.
+Hence, "Solomon's crown" is one of its Hebrew names.
+During the Babylonian Exile, the bent flowers became symbolic of mourning over the destruction of the First Temple.
+In Christianity, the flowers' physical shape are symbolic of Mary mourning Jesus, and the heart-shaped leaves as emblematic of her broken heart.
+This explains why the flower is often a decorative element in churches devoted to Mary.

+Although the red anemone is now Israel's national flower, prior to 2013, that honor went to cyclamen persicum.